SeHellmann/dynConfiR/README.md

-for following models: Dynamic visibility, time, and evidence model (dynaViTE), Dynamic weighted evidence and visibility (dynWEV), two-stage signal detection (2DSD), inpedendent and partially-correlated race models (IRM/PCRM) (see [Hellmann et al. 2023)](https://doi.org/10.1037/rev0000411) for details; Preprint available [here](https://osf.io/9jfqr)).
+for following models: Dynamic visibility, time, and evidence model (dynaViTE), Dynamic weighted evidence and visibility (dynWEV), two-stage signal detection (2DSD), inpedendent and partially-correlated race models (IRM/PCRM).
 In addition, the package includes functions for parameter fitting, prediction and simulation of data.
+See the Preprint (Hellmann et al., 2025) for more information about implemented models and usage.

 ## Installation